 - Exclusive sneaker news for women has almost doubled its share of the secondary market.
 As brands intensify their efforts to address this demographic change, the popularity of Women's sneakers will rise.
 Also because the number of women who identify as "sneakerheads" continues to grow.

-- Likewise smaller brands, such as New Balance, to major players in the resale market.
+- Also smaller brands, such as New Balance, to major players in the resale market.
 It should be another big year for these brands too.